Birmingham Blitz

 The Birmingham Blitz was the heavy bombing by the Nazi German Luftwaffe of the city of Birmingham and surrounding towns in central England, beginning on 9 August 1940 as a fraction of the greater Blitz, which was part of the Battle of Britain; and ending on 23 April 1943.
 Situated in the Midlands, Birmingham, the most populous British city outside London, was considered an important industrial and manufacturing location.
 Around 1,852 tons of bombs were dropped on Birmingham, making it the third most heavily bombed city in the United Kingdom in the Second World War, behind London and Liverpool.

 There was also significant bombing of towns in the neighbouring Black Country, particularly in Dudley, Tipton, Smethwick and West Bromwich, where there were hundreds of casualties.

 As with most provincial cities bombed during the Blitz, reports of the bombing were kept low key.
 Wartime censorship meant that Birmingham was not mentioned by name in contemporary news reports about the bombing, being referred to instead as a "Midland Town".
-This was done in order to keep the Germans from knowing the outcome of their raids.
+This was done to keep the Germans from knowing the outcome of their raids.